Dakota Access Pipeline: What's at stake?

 Protesters disputed the authorities' account, saying guards used pepper spray and tear gas on many of the demonstrators.
 Some protesters said they were injured by the guards' dogs, CNN affiliate KFYR reported.

-"It was kind of scary," Lonnie Favel told the affiliate.
-"A lot of people are out here with their children.
-Accidents happen all the time with dogs, and people could really get hurt."

 On Tuesday, Green Party presidential candidate Jill Stein was seen on video joining protesters and spray-painting the blade of a bulldozer.
-Stein was not arrested, but the Morton County sheriff may file trespassing charges against her, CNN affiliate KXMB reported.
+On Wednesday, the Morton County sheriff charged Stein with criminal trespass and criminal mischief, both misdemeanors.

 What do the landowners get?